nisheed75/UdacityCarND/README.md

 def calibrate_camera (self, nx=9, ny=6, re_cal = False):
         """
         Returns the camera matrix, distortion coefficients only.
 The rotation and translation vectors are calculated but not returned.
-The first time this is run it it will calcutate the values and save it to a file.
-The next time it is run with re_cal = false it will look for the file and return the values from the previous calibation.
+The first time this is run it it will calculate the values and save it to a file.
+The next time it is run with re_cal = false it will look for the file and return the values from the previous calibration.

         To re_calibrate even if a file exists use re_cal = True
         """